Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms: Simon's problem

 The derandomized quantum algorithm for Simon's problem\autocite{Brassard1997, Mihara2003} (with zero error probability), that shows that Simon's problem relative to the quantum oracle is in \textbf{EQP}, is not immediately usable because it incorporates a modified Grover search\autocite{Grover1996} which is not known to have an implementation within the QSL framework.
 The quantum algorithm is intended to remove already seen $y$ and, crucially, prevent measuring $y=0$ which would be a failed iteration of the algorithm.
 The modified Grover search is presented\autocite{Brassard1997} as applied to the output of $U_f$, but since the final step of the Grover search is again $U_f$, the whole combination can be viewed as $U_f$ preceded by another quantum algorithm.
 This other quantum algorithm, in a sense, finds an input to $U_f$ such that the coefficient of the term $\ket0$ of the output is~0.

 Since we do not have a Grover equivalent in our framework, we would like a simpler solution.
-One way to achieve this is to prepare the initial answer-register state as the Hadamard transformation of a chosen state $\ket{w}$, see Figure \ref{fig:Simon}c.
-Iterating $\ket{w}$ over a basis for the bit-vector space will produce $n$ values of $y$ that span the bit vector space orthogonal to $s$.
+One way to achieve this is to prepare the initial answer-register state as the Hadamard transformation of a chosen state $\ket{w}$, see Figure \ref{fig:Simon}C. Iterating $\ket{w}$ over a basis for the bit-vector space will produce $n$ values of $y$ that span the bit vector space orthogonal to~$s$.
+An example is to use the standard basis, for which the outputs can be calculated through eqns.~(\ref{eq:1}--\ref{eq:2}) to be the individual $v_i$, in order.
 Either this spans the whole space ($s=0$), or gives a linear system of equations that has one non-trivial solution, equal to $s$.
 This QSL algorithm gives deterministic correct outputs just as the QSL Deutsch-Jozsa algorithm, and can therefore also be efficiently simulated on a classical deterministic Turing machine, showing that relative to the oracle, Simon's problem actually lies within~\textbf{P}.

 This linear search procedure works in our setting because the QSL permutation gate $\pi$ does not influence the phase bits.
-In the quantum-mechanical case, the quantum gate implementing $\pi$ does change what is sometimes called \emph{phase information}, e.g., in the simple case when the quantum $\pi$ is a CNOT.
+In the quantum-mechanical case, the quantum gate implementing $\pi$ does change the phase information, e.g., in the simple case when the quantum $\pi$ is a CNOT.
 A more convoluted example that does not correspond to a simple modification of the phase information is when the quantum $\pi$ is a (non-stabilizer) Toffoli gate.
 Thus, the derandomized quantum algorithm\autocite{Brassard1997} requires the more advanced modified Grover's search algorithm.
-However, note that if the oracle is the smaller gate combination $U_f'$ in Figure~\ref{fig:Simon}b that obeys only the original\autocite{Simon1994,Simon1997} requirement $\ket{x}\!\ket{0}\mapsto\ket{x}\!\ket{f(x)}$ (for $z=0$), then the quantum version of the simpler algorithm proposed above will work as well, avoiding the modified Grover search.
+However, note that if the oracle is the smaller gate combination $U_f'$ in Figure~\ref{fig:Simon}B that obeys only the original\autocite{Simon1994,Simon1997} requirement $\ket{x}\!\ket{0}\mapsto\ket{x}\!\ket{f(x)}$ (for $z=0$), then the quantum version of the simpler algorithm proposed above will work as well, avoiding the modified Grover search.

+Also here the simulation makes it clear that Simon's quantum oracle is a richer procedure than the classical function oracle, since it allows for the retrieval of more information than just the function output.
+Choosing to view the oracle operation from the computational basis reveals the function output, while choosing the phase basis reveals function structure, in the form of output bit vectors orthogonal to~$s$.
+Also here, the comparison between the QSL simulation and the quantum algorithm \textit{is} a fair comparison since the choice of what to reveal is present in both oracles; both oracles actually result in the same algorithm.
+And also in this comparison, there is no quantum advantage with respect to the classical simulation of QSL.